 Peer-to-peer Tutoring and Writing Support through the Student-led Writing Center (run by our student Commissioners of Education)

-Audiovisual Equipment (Digital Voice Recorders, Headphones, Chromebooks, and CD Players)
+Audiovisual Equipment (Digital Voice Recorders, Headphones, and Chromebooks)

 The library charges overdue fines of 5 cents per item per day.
 Items can be renewed indefinitely unless other students or faculty request them.
 If an item is lost, the cost of replacing the item will be billed to the borrower on record.

-The library's new titles are announced via the library Tumblr blog.
 New additions to the collection are temporarily shelved in the “New Books” alcove of the Slaughter Reading Room.
-New magazines are housed on the shelves flanking the fireplace in the back of the Reading Room.
 Remember, if there's a book you want that we don't have, just ask!
-We can get it.
+We will do our best to get it.